veltman/principles/README.md

 * Use loading indicators for XHR requests, even if they're likely to be very fast.
 You never know how slow or broken it might be for a user.
 They should know if something is missing.

-* If someone's going to have to scroll, make it clear that there's more below the fold.
+* In mobile browsers, the scrollbar is often subtle or invisible.
+Check where your page gets cut off at those sizes and make sure it's apparent that there's more below the fold.

 * Don't break browser zoom (things like full-window maps are an exception).